Have you ever scrolled through Pinterest and seen beautifully organized homes where everything has its place?

 Being disorganized is just who I am- While some people may enjoy organizing more than others, it’s a skill that can be learned and developed.
 Therefore, if you desire to learn, you can become an organized person.

-I don’t have storage space- On one hand, this statement is subjective.
+I don’t have enough storage space- On one hand, this statement is subjective.
 Home organization is about knowing what you own, where to find it and a system to get it back there once it’s been moved or used.
-It’s entirely up to you how much stuff you want to keep- if you’re going to keep more things than your space allows- you will live in clutter, and you’ll determine that you don’t have enough storage space.
+It’s entirely up to you how much stuff you want to keep.
+If you’re going to keep more things than your space allows, you will live in clutter.
 You’ll shove your stuff in closets until they overflow, or you’ll decide to declutter and get organized.
+I understand that it is harder to keep things organized when you have limited space, but unfortunately, if you lack space, you need to have less stuff.

 Myth # 5